-As the spectrum of clinical phenotypes is broad, to facilitate genotype-phenotype correlation analyses, the International Rett Syndrome Association has established a locus-specific MECP2 variation database has been established.
+As the spectrum of clinical phenotypes is broad, to facilitate genotype-phenotype correlation analyses, the International Rett Syndrome Association has established a locus-specific MECP2 variation database (RettBASE) and a phenotype database (InterRett).

 Approximately 99.5% of cases of RTT are sporadic, resulting from a de novo mutation, which arise almost exclusively on the paternally derived X chromosome.
-The percent of total cases, 0.5% of cases, are familial and usually explained by germline mosaicism or favorably skewed X-chromosome inactivation in the carrier mother that results in her being unaffected or only slightly affected (mild mental retardation).
+The remaining 0.5% of cases are familial and usually explained by germline mosaicism or favorably skewed X-chromosome inactivation in the carrier mother that results in her being unaffected or only slightly affected (mild intellectual disability).
 In the case of a carrier mother, the recurrence risk of RTT is 50%.
 If a mutation is not identified in leukocytes of the mother, the risk to a sibling of the proband is below 0.5% (since germline mosaicism in either parent cannot be excluded).

 The identification of a mutation in MECP2 does not necessarily equate to a diagnosis of RTT.
-Rare cases of MECP2 mutations have also been reported in other clinical phenotypes, including individuals with an Angelman-like picture, nonsyndromic X-linked mental retardation, PPM-X syndrome (an X-linked genetic disorder characterized by psychotic disorders [most commonly bipolar disorder], parkinsonism, and intellectual disability), autism and neonatal encephalopathy.
+Rare cases of MECP2 mutations have also been reported in other clinical phenotypes, including individuals with an Angelman-like picture, nonsyndromic X-linked intellectual disability, PPM-X syndrome (an X-linked genetic disorder characterized by psychotic disorders [most commonly bipolar disorder], parkinsonism, and intellectual disability), autism and neonatal encephalopathy.

 A proportion of patients with a clinical diagnosis of RTT do not appear to have mutations in the MECP2 gene.
-Two other genes, CDKL5 and Netrin G, have been shown to be associated with a phenotype that strongly overlaps that seen in RTT.
+Two other genes, CDKL5 and FOXG1, have been shown to be associated with atypical variants.

 POLICYMutation testing for Rett syndrome may be considered medically necessary to confirm a diagnosis of Rett syndrome in a female child with developmental delay and signs/symptoms of Rett syndrome, but when there is uncertainty in the clinical diagnosis.

 All other indications for mutation testing for Rett syndrome, including prenatal screening and testing of asymptomatic family members to determine future risk of disease, are considered investigational.